Cheesy Black Bean Enchiladas

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add green pepper; cook, stirring, until slightly softened, 2-3 minutes. • Add remaining onion; cook until just softened, 2-3 minutes. • Add Southwest Spice, half the beans, and 2 TBSP reserved bean liquid (you’ll use more of each in the next step).
 Cook, stirring, until fragrant and warmed through, 2-3 minutes more.
 Season with salt and pepper.
 Turn off heat.

 • Meanwhile, heat a drizzle of oil in a small pot over medium-high heat.
 Add remaining beans; cook, stirring, until slightly softened, 2-3 minutes. • Add 3 TBSP remaining bean liquid (1/3 cup for 4 servings).
 (You may have some bean liquid left over.)
 Simmer until warmed through, 1-2 minutes. • Lower heat, then stir in 1 TBSP butter and salt (we used ½ tsp).
 (For 4, use 2 TBSP butter and 1 tsp salt.) • Turn off heat; mash with a potato masher or fork until mostly smooth.
 Season with pepper.

-• Pour sauce over enchiladas to thoroughly coat.
+• Pour enchilada sauce over enchiladas to thoroughly coat.
+(TIP: You might not need all the sauce.)
 Top with Mexican cheese. • Bake on top rack until sauce is bubbly and cheese melts, 5-7 minutes. • Top enchiladas with lime crema and pico de gallo.
-Serve directly from baking dish with remaining lime wedges on the side.
+Serve directly from baking dish with any remaining lime wedges on the side.